Sobowale-Olayiwola/md5-task/README.md

 ```
 **Bulk update**
 - baseurl/api/v1/products/csv/uploads?csv=sample

-Where the query params name is assumed that the file exists on the server or uploaded
+where the query params csv is assumed that the file exists on the server or uploaded

-*Sample Response*
+**Sample Response**

 ```json
 {
   "message": "Acknowledged"